 The motivation of competition causes some people to get an adrenaline rush and lose weight.

 When your motivation comes from competing, you need to identify, track, and celebrate your goals.
 To be successful on a weight loss journey, you must overcome an antagonist.
 Join a challenge or find a workout partner who competes as hard as you do.
 Competitive people lose weight quickly once they begin a weight loss journey.
 Other priorities can prevent competitive people from completing a fat-burning journey.
 Competitive people naturally focus on or become consumed by a goal.
 A goal causes competitive people to put less important things on the back burner.
 When work, money, hobbies, and projects take the top spot, weight loss takes a back burner and gets left behind.
 Use competition to change your weight loss journey from a failure to a victory.

 The motivation of adventure causes some people to reach new heights and lose weight.

-When your motivation comes from adventure, you need to find new ways to work out and eat.
+When your motivation comes from adventure, you need to find alternative ways to work out and eat.
 To be successful on your weight loss journey, you must try new things.
 Go to the gym but also try rock climbing, cross-fit, and boot camp.
 You enjoy new things and know how to have fun.
 You love roller coasters and thrive on an adrenaline rush.
 Use your excitement of adventures to your advantage.
 Discover new healthy foods to cook and eat.
-Try a new exercise or workout program, for that matter.
+Try a new exercise or workout program.
 To stay motivated, you must try new things and challenge your emotions as hard as you challenge your body.
-Use adventure to turn a tedious dreadful weight loss journey into one you can’t wait to explore.
+Use adventure to turn a tedious, dreadful weight loss journey into one you can’t wait to explore.

-Curious people find the motivation to lose weight while learning new ways to exercise and cook.
+Curious people find the motivation to lose weight while learning fresh ways to exercise and cook.